 Your IELTS test results come in a report known as the Test Report Form and will be available 13 days after the test day.
 Your results will either be posted to you in the mail or you can collect them in person.

-If you would like to collect them in person, you must complete a written request on the day you sit the test.
-Collect your results from RMIT English Worldwide Melbourne (Building 108, Level 10) on the release day between 10.00 am and 1.00 pm.
+You can collect your results from RMIT English Worldwide Melbourne (Building 108, Level 10) on the release day between 10.00 am and 1.00 pm.
 Results that have not been collected will be posted after 1.00 pm.
 You must present your current passport to receive your results.